Stromanthe Triostar (Stromanthe sanguinea) Indoor Care, Propagation, Problems and Solutions

 Stromanthe triostar limp and rotting stems are due to too cold air and or too wet soil.
 At this point, the plant may be too far gone to be saved.

-To prevent limp and rotting stems in Stromanthe triostar, maintain an average warmth with a minimum of 130C.
-Protect your plant from cold draughts and sudden changes in temperature.
+To prevent limp and rotting stems in the future, maintain an average warmth of 16-260C.
+Protect it from cold drafts and sudden changes in temperature.
+Avoid soggy soil by ensuring that the pot has a drainage hole and that the soil is free-draining.

 Discolored or scorched leaves